Gaining confidence on the correct realization of arbitrary quantum computations

-There are several ways to elevate the computational power of MGC to the one of a universal quantum computer (for details see App.~\ref{appendix:mgc-measurements-and-magic-states}).
+There are several ways to elevate the computational power of MGC to the one of a universal quantum computer.
 To review them, we consider here and throughout the paper an arbitrary, universal circuit, $U$, of width $m$ (number of qubits it is acting on) and size $poly(m)$. $U$ can be decomposed into single qubit and $r=\Omega(poly(m))$ controlled two--qubit phase gates, $\CZ$.
-Slightly modifying the encoding used in \cite{JozsaMiyake,Brod2011ExtendingMGs} it is easy to show that such a circuit can be encoded into a circuit of width $n=2m$ which is composed out of $poly(m)$ n.n.
-MGs and $r$ resourceful $\CZ$ gates.
-To see this, consider the logical states $\ket{00}$ and $\ket{11}$.
-Any single qubit gate, $U_i$, is transformed into a n.n.
-MG $G(U,U)_{2i-1,2i}$.
+Slightly modifying the encoding used in \cite{JozsaMiyake,Brod2011ExtendingMGs} it is easy to show that such a circuit can be encoded into a circuit $U'$ of width $n=2m$, which is composed out of $poly(m)$ n.n.
+MGs and $r$ resourceful n.n. $\CZ$ gates.
+This can be easily seen using the freely swappable logical states $\ket{00}$ and $\ket{11}$, the encoding of the single qubit gates $A_i$, $G(A,A)_{2i-1,2i}$, and $\CZ_{2i,2i+1}$ gates acting between logical states (see Appendix~\ref{appendix:mgc-measurements-and-magic-states}).
 Here and in the following, the subscript denotes the qubit(s) the gate is acting on.
-Moreover, $\SWAP$ gates correspond in the encoded subspace to a product of n.n.
-MGs.
-Hence, the encoded version of the circuit, which we denote by $V_U$, can be decomposed into n.n.
-MGs and $r$ n.n. $\CZ$ gates.
 Thus, supplementing MGCs with n.n. $\CZ$ gates leads to universal quantum computation.

 The resourceful gate can also be deterministically implemented via gate teleportation using magic states and adaptive measurements.
 As shown in \cite{Hebenstreit2019}, any non--Gaussian fermionic state is a magic state for MG computations. i.e. is resourceful.
-For instance, the magic state, $\ket{M}=\CZ_{2,3} \ket{\Phi^+}_{1,2} \ket{\Phi^+}_{3,4}$ can be utilized to implement the $\CZ$ gate deterministically \cite{Hebenstreit2019}.
-Let us stress here that using this magic state, the $\CZ$ gate can also be implemented on non-n.n. qubits\footnote{The reason for that is that the first pair and last pair of qubits are both in a fermionic state and can hence be swapped separately to any qubit.}.
-Thus, using the $\ket{M}$ state together with adaptive measurements allows for the deterministic implementation of the resourceful $\CZ$ gate.
+For instance, the magic state, $\ket{M}=\CZ_{2,3} \ket{\Phi^+}_{1,2} \ket{\Phi^+}_{3,4}$ can be utilized together with adaptive measurements to implement the $\CZ$ gate deterministically\footnote{Let us stress here that using this magic state, the $\CZ$ gate can also be implemented on non-n.n. qubits (see Appendix~\ref{appendix:mgc-measurements-and-magic-states}).} \cite{Hebenstreit2019}.
 Crucial for our approach will be that supplementing MGCs with any of these ingredients separately, i.e. magic states with at most ${\cal O} (\log(n))$ adaptive measurements or adaptive measurements with at most ${\cal O} (\log(n))$ magic states, remains classically efficiently simulable \cite{Hebenstreit2020}.